Meet Our Instructors

 Private Instructor, Voice

-Ruth Crowe is a professional educator with over 30 years experience in public school music education, elementary education, and gifted education.
+Ruth Crowe is a professional educator with over 30 years of experience in public school music education, elementary education, and gifted education.
 She has a BME from Morehead State University, specializing in voice (1979), a Master’s in elementary education from Marshall University (1985), and a Kentucky Rank 1 Certification in K-12 gifted education from Marshall University (1991).
 She taught in the Fairview Independent Schools in Ashland from 1979 until her retirement in 2017.
 During her time there, she served as an elementary music teacher, high school/middle school choral director, an elementary/middle school regular education teacher, Title 1 resource teacher for arts and humanities, and gifted resource teacher/coordinator for the entire district.
 She has experience teaching students from preschool through grade 12.
 She has also taught private piano and voice.

 Ruth currently sings in the Marshall University Choral Union and is a part of the sanctuary choir and Praise Team at First Baptist Church, Russell, KY where she co-directs the Children’s Choirs and co-teaches an adult ladies Sunday school class.
 Over the years she has had many opportunities to perform and serve in both the community and church as a soloist, pianist, organist, and music director.